AllureOfTheStars/Allure/README.md

 and the teletype frontend are gathered in `make test-locally`.
 Some of these are run by CI  on each push to github.
-Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly frontend and auto-locating the game binary.
+Test commands with prefix `frontend` start AI vs. AI games with the standard SDL2 frontend to view them on.

 Run `Allure --help` to see a brief description of all debug options.
 Of these, the `--sniff` option is very useful (though verbose and initially cryptic), for displaying the traffic between clients and the server.
-Some options in the config file may prove useful too, though they mostly overlap with commandline options (and will be totally merged at some point).
+Some options in the config file may prove useful for debugging too, though they mostly overlap with commandline options (and will be totally merged at some point).